MicrosoftDocs/win32/desktop-src/ProcThread/synchronizing-execution-of-multiple-threads.md

 ---
-Description: 'To avoid race conditions and deadlocks, it is necessary to synchronize access by multiple threads to shared resources.
-Synchronization is also necessary to ensure that interdependent code is executed in the proper sequence.' ms.assetid: '74af0502-dae1-438c-8e4b-7663093b3fe3'
+Description: To avoid race conditions and deadlocks, it is necessary to synchronize access by multiple threads to shared resources.
+Synchronization is also necessary to ensure that interdependent code is executed in the proper sequence. ms.assetid: 74af0502-dae1-438c-8e4b-7663093b3fe3
-title: Synchronizing Execution of Multiple Threads
+title: Synchronizing Execution of Multiple Threads ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Synchronizing Execution of Multiple Threads